Zhibade/castlevania-python/README.md

 # CastlevaniaPython
-Castlevania Gameplay Recreation.
+Castlevania Gameplay Recreation using PyGame.
 Small personal project.

+Feel free to use or modify it in any way.
+If you find anything particularly useful just give credit.